 3) NOT moisturize because you think you need to dry out your zits.
 It kills me that people still associate oils with acne.
 “Drying out” your acne/skin is NOT a good solution.
 You NEED to moisturize, especially when you breakout.

-4) Tan or have sun exposure.
+4) Tan or have a lot of sun exposure.
 In my early 20s, I used to think tanning was good for hiding my acne scars.
 It’s not, and it actually makes your scars even deeper.

-- Cleanse using our sea moss exfoliator, cleansing oil, or water
+- Cleanse using our sea moss exfoliator, cleansing oil, or oil to milk cleanser

 - Apply rosewater toner on cotton pad

-- Use one pump of facial repair serum or a couple drops of chia facial oil
+- Use one pump of facial repair serum, golden elixir, or a couple drops of chia facial oil

 - Apply sunscreen